couchbase/query/docs/n1ql-select.md

     * Construct objects with dynamic attribute names (aka _maps_ in SQL++).
 * 2014-10-17 - Keyspace and namespace
     * Use the terms "keyspace" and "namespace".
+* 2014-10-18 - WITHIN and nested expressions
+    * Enhance syntax for WITHIN and for nested expressions.

 ### Open issues